rfcx/arbimon-legacy/README.md

 5. Restart the web server/app
     - `pm2 restart 0` to perform restart
     - `pm2 list` to check that the arbimon2 process is running

+Additional steps for production (to support auto-scaling of the frontend)

+6. In the EC2 console, create an image of the current `web` instance.
+    - Name: arbimon-web-2020-09-09
+    - No reboot: true

+7. After the image is created, open "Auto scaling" -> "Launch configurations".
+Find the last launch configuration and make a copy ("Actions" -> "Copy launch configuration").

+8. Choose the AMI that was created in step 6 and create the launch configuration.
+    - Name: arbimon-web-2020-09-09
+    - AMI: arbimon-web-2020-09-09
+    - (everything else the same)

+9. Open "Auto scaling groups", and edit the `arbimon` group.
+Select the newly created launch configuration and then "Update".
+    - Launch configuration: arbimon-web-2020-09-09

+10. To test the auto scaling is working, terminate the current `web` instance.

 ---
 ## Legacy README